sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ### Imports and exports

 - Import statements allow accessing exported constants, variables, functions and types from another package.
-- An exported identifier starts with a capital letter.
+- *An exported identifier starts with a capital letter*.
 It cannot be accessed from another package without an import statement.

 ### Creating and accessing packages

 - The first line of the file should be `package {PACKAGE_NAME}`.
 It's a *package clause*.
 - Next is the import section.
     - Importing from the standard library doesn't require a path.
     - Any other imports require a path, using the module path as a prefix and appending the path to the package.
     - Not using any identifier from a path will result in a compiler error.
 Hence, all code included in the build will be used.
     - It is best to always use absolute paths for clarity.
     - The name of a package is determined by its package clause, *not by the path* being imported.
 In general, the package name should match the last element of the path.
     - The `main` package cannot be imported as it is the entrypoint of the application.
 - Package names are in the file block: the package name is the same for all files in the same directory and must be present.

 ### Naming packages